by Joe Thompson

 Read "The End of the Clay Street Hill Railroad", two 1892 magazine articles about the end of the original line, with an introduction by Walter Rice.

 Grip car 8 survived because the FCH sent it and CSH trailer 1 to Chicago for display at the 1893 Columbian Exposition.
+It also appeared at the 1904 Louisiana Purchase Exposition in Saint Louis.
 8 wound up at the Baltimore and Ohio Railroad Museum in Baltimore.
 The Railway and Locomotive Historical Society found it and brought it to San Francisco in 1936.
 RLHS moved 8 to the Cable Car Museum in 1966.
 No one knows what happened to the trailer.
 Other CSH equipment burned at Washington and Mason in 1906.

-There is a plaque at the Clay and Kearney terminal of the line, which marks California State Historic Landmark 500.
+There is a plaque at the Clay and Kearny terminal of the line, which marks California State Historic Landmark 500.

 Go to top of this page.